 Smartphone displays and cool white LED lights that give off a lot of blue light should not be used right before bedtime, as this can stop you from sleeping.
 Instead, use warm white light bulbs, which emit a lot less blue light, and if you do use your phone in bed, turn on its blue light filter if it has one.

 9) Are LED light bulbs compatible with dimmer switches?

 Determining how many light bulbs you can use with one dimmer switch takes a little calculation.
-You can learn more here.
+You can learn more by reading our dimmer switch compatibility guide.

 10) Do LED light bulbs flicker?

 When operating correctly, LED lights should not have any visible flicker.

-If they are installed with an incompatible dimmer switch, LED bulbs may flicker unpleasantly.
-If this happens, you should check the compatibility of the light bulb with your dimmer and replace the bulb and/or the switch.
+If they are installed with an incompatible dimmer switch, LED light bulbs may flicker unpleasantly.
+If this happens, you should check the compatibility of the light bulb with your dimmer and replace the light bulb and/or the switch.
 See the LED dimming guide above for more information.